https://beta.qima.com/consumer-products

 1. Protocol Planning

-At the onset of the PEO process, meticulous protocol planning is vital to set clear expectations and procedures for all parties involved.
-This stage involves the collaborative development of guidelines for assessing the goods and documenting the findings.
-A concerted effort between the importer, the importer’s appointed customs broker, and your PEO provider like QIMA ensures that the inspection protocols are precise and tailored to meet regulatory requirements.
+At the start of the PEO process, meticulous protocol planning is vital to set clear expectations and procedures for all parties involved.
+In this stage, we collaborate with importers and all key participants to develop guidelines for assessing the goods and documenting the findings.
+A concerted effort between the importer, the importer’s appointed customs broker, and your PEO provider, like QIMA, ensures that the inspection protocols are precise and tailored to meet regulatory requirements.

 2. Service Request and Coordination with the Supplier/Factory

-The process begins with the importer submitting a service request to the inspector for a Previo en Origen inspection.
-When working with QIMA, our team collaborates with the supplier or factory, ensuring seamless coordination for the inspection to take place before the shipment's departure.
+The process begins with the importer submitting a request for a Previo en Origen inspection to QIMA.
+Our team will collaborate with the supplier or factory to ensure that the inspection is well-prepared and takes place before the shipment's departure.

-Upon completing the inspection, the inspector compiles a comprehensive report detailing the findings, including any identified issues or discrepancies.
-This PEO report, which provides a clear overview of the cargo’s condition and its adherence to regulatory requirements, must be submitted within 48 hours after the inspection.
-This timely submission allows the importer and their customs broker to review the findings and determine if the products meet all relevant laws and regulations.
-By doing so, the importer can anticipate and initiate the import shipper declaration process, starting a "virtual import process" even before the containers leave the ports of origin.
-This proactive approach facilitates smoother transitions and compliance adherence upon arrival.
+Upon completing the inspection, the inspector compiles a comprehensive PEO report detailing the findings, including any identified issues or discrepancies.
+This report, which provides a clear overview of the cargo’s condition and its adherence to the importer’s guidelines and Mexico’s regulatory requirements, must be submitted within 48 hours after the inspection.

-Upon the arrival of the container at the Mexican port, the customs broker ensures that all documents—including the PEO Report, Packing List, Bill of Landing, Commercial Invoice, and any required permits—align with the loaded cargo.
+Upon the arrival of the container at the Mexican port, a licensed customs agent ensures that all documents, including the PEO Report, Packing List, Bill of Landing, Commercial Invoice, and any required permits, align with the loaded cargo.

 Once all documents are reviewed and validated with the PEO report, the containers are unloaded from the vessel.
-The import shipper declaration is then presented to the customs authorities, allowing the containers to proceed directly to clear customs, rather than waiting to be inspected at the destination.
-This streamlined process enables the import clearance to be completed within 24-48 hours after the vessel arrives and the containers are unloaded.
+The import shipper declaration is then presented to the customs authorities, allowing the containers to proceed directly to customs clearance, rather than waiting to be inspected at the destination.

 What Other Inspections Are Available?